-- 3.1 The Annual Report outlines our progress and an appendix to the report provides individual assurance statements from the organisations represented at the Safeguarding Children Board.
+- 3.1 The annual report details the progress made and includes further appendices with individual assurance statements from the organisations represented at the Safeguarding Children Board.
 WSCB has reviewed the 2013-16 priorities to reflect areas for development, with a particular focus on outcomes for children and their families.
-More detail on both progress and future priorities can be found in the body of the Annual Report.
-Obtaining greater quality and consistency of those reports will be an important part of improving the report further next year. - 3.2 For each of the Board's Priorities there is a lead that is responsible for driving the priority forward.
+More detail on both progress and future priorities can be found in the body of the annual report.
+The achievement of getting greater quality and consistency of reports sent to WSCB will be an important part of further work next year. - 3.2 For each of the Board's Priorities there is a lead that is responsible for driving the priority forward.
 The leads are all Board members and they report regularly to the Board on both the progress made and challenges faced.
 The Priority Leads make up the Board's Executive Group. - 3.3 Over the past 12 months work has been undertaken to improve children's' safeguarding in Wolverhampton; with particular emphasis on effective governance, front-line service delivery, safeguarding particular vulnerable children and community engagement.
-Each of these priority areas has demonstrated significant achievements including: - Ensured WSCB presence at the appropriate level on all partnership/strategic Boards including the Health and Wellbeing Board (HWWB) and Safer Wolverhampton Partnership (SWP), Children Trust Board (CTB), Domestic Violence Executive and the Safeguarding Adults Board (WSAB). - Established a Head-teachers Safeguarding Committee to drive forward and strengthen communication in relation to keeping children safe across all educational establishments. - Managed the actions arising from Exec Committee work plan - Overseen the review of the Independent Chair's performance. - Embedded the work of the Be Safe Group (the young people's shadow safeguarding board) - Improved understanding of the local arrangements and service provision relating to all age disabilities. - Reviewed the Child death process to improve oversight and improve practice - Continued to embed the learning from Serious Case Reviews - Completed the s.11 audit which informs the WSCB on the safeguarding position of agencies within Wolverhampton - Co-ordinated a series of multi-agency audits - Developed a suite of new policies and procedures to inform practitioner practice - 3.4 There is more to do and this report outlines the priorities over the next 12 months and beyond.
-In particular: - To maintain the momentum in developing closer partnership working with other partnership/strategic boards and promote a culture of problem solving - To ensure that all services (adults and children) embed the safeguarding of children and young people at the heart of what they do
+Each of these priority areas has demonstrated significant achievements including: - Ensured WSCB presence at the appropriate level on all partnership/strategic boards including the Health and Wellbeing Board (HWWB) and Safer Wolverhampton Partnership (SWP), Children Trust Board (CTB), Domestic Violence Executive and the Safeguarding Adults Board (WSAB). - Established a Head-teachers Safeguarding Committee to drive forward and strengthen communication in relation to keeping children safe across all educational establishments. - Managed the actions arising from Exec Committee work plan. - Overseen the review of the Independent Chair's performance. - Embedded the work of the Be Safe Group (the young people's shadow safeguarding board). - Improved understanding of the local arrangements and service provision relating to all age disabilities. - Reviewed the Child death process to improve oversight and improve practice. - Continued to embed the learning from Serious Case Reviews. - Completed the s.11 audit of the Children Act 2004 which informs the WSCB on the safeguarding position of agencies within Wolverhampton. - Co-ordinated a series of multi-agency audits. - Developed a suite of new policies and procedures to inform practitioner practice.